Spacey4K/galactic-web/public/privacy-policy.md

 # Privacy Policy
-Modified: March 4, 2022.
+Modified: May 8, 2022.
 Galactic operates the [galactic-bot.com](https://galactic-bot.com) website, which provides the Galactic Bot.

 ## Summary
 **Your data isn't distributed to any 3rd party services**
-**You can remove all data by removing the bot from your server**
+**You can delete all of your data by removing the bot from your server**

 This page is used to inform website visitors & bot users regarding our policies with the collection, use, and disclosure of Personal Information.